What is AWS Single Sign-On (AWS SSO)?

 What identity sources can I use with AWS SSO?

 With AWS SSO, you can create and manage user identities in AWS SSO’s identity store, or easily connect to your existing identity source including Microsoft Active Directory, Okta Universal Directory, Azure Active Directory (Azure AD), or another supported IdP.
 See the AWS SSO User Guide to learn more.

 Can I connect more than one identity source to AWS SSO?

 No. At any given time, you can have only one directory or one SAML 2.0 identity provider connected to AWS SSO.
 But, you can change the identity source that is connected to a different one.

 What SAML 2.0 IdPs can I use with AWS SSO?

 Identities from your existing IdP must be provisioned into AWS SSO before you can assign permissions.
-You can synchronize user and group information from Okta Universal Directory, Azure AD, and OneLogin automatically using the System for Cross-domain Identity Management (SCIM) standard.
+You can synchronize user and group information from Okta Universal Directory, Azure AD, OneLogin, and PingFederate automatically using the System for Cross-domain Identity Management (SCIM) standard.
 For other IdPs, you can provision users from your IdP using the AWS SSO console.
 See the AWS SSO User Guide to learn more.